 International River Committees

 National and international boundaries do not apply to water.
-For example, water from 9 different states flows into the North Sea via the Rhine river.
-The complexity lies in the fact that before the water reaches the sea, it is used in various ways.
+For example, water from nine different countries flows down the Rhine into the North Sea.
+The complexity lies in the fact that the water is used in many different ways before it reaches the sea.

-Different interests in use and protection are in competition and must be balanced according to river management principles across the entire watershed.
-To ensure effective river management, we work closely with other countries in the catchment area.
-There are a number of partnerships within which this takes place.
+All these different interests compete and need to be balanced according to sound river management principles throughout the river basin.
+To ensure effective river management, we work closely with other countries in our river basins.
+This is done through a number of partnerships.

 The Rhine